chrisgonzgonz/GNZNavBarToolkit/Readme.markdown

 GNZNavBarToolkit
 ================
-GNZNavBarToolkit is (at present) a UITableViewController subclass that dynamically shrinks and expands the standard UINavigationBar and UINavigationItems, producing an "Instagram-style" navbar.
+GNZNavBarToolkit is a UITableViewController subclass that dynamically shrinks and expands the standard UINavigationBar and UINavigationItems, producing an "Instagram-style" navbar.

 Setup
 =====